sarvagya-pm/Hotel_Booking_Data_Analysis-Python/README.md

 - Relationship between lead time and booking cancellations.

 ## 🤝 Contributing
-Feel free to fork this repository and submit pull requests for improvements or additional analyses.
+You can fix this repository and submit pull requests for improvements or additional analysis.